spacebarchat/docs/docs/setup/bots/index.md

 # Bots and Applications

-Fosscord is backwards-compatibile with Discord.com, and so all existing bots and applications designed for Discord.com should work relatively easily when connected to a Fosscord instance instead.
+{{ project.name }} is backwards-compatibile with Discord.com, and so all
+existing bots and applications designed for Discord.com should work relatively easily when connected to a {{ project.name }} instance instead.

-The Discord Developer Panel is available at /developers, and allows you all the same functionality to create bots and applications on a Fosscord instance as Discord.com.
+The Discord Developer Panel is available at /developers, and allows you all the same functionality to create bots and applications on a {{ project.name }} instance as Discord.com.

 ## Bot Libraries